 There are some signs that change is afoot in Congress itself.
 In July, the federal government considered new legislation that would allow banks to fund cannabis companies.
 If the feds are willing to let banks fund cannabis ventures, then discussion of federal legalization may not be far behind.

 Now you know the answer to, “Is weed legal in DC?” is yes.
-If you’re looking for delivery, events, or even a smoke shop, search our directories.
+If you want to get your medical card you can visit our folks at DC MMJ, the process is very easy.
+If you’re looking for delivery, events, or even a smoke shop, search our site.
 We have the information you need to find your new favorite vendor.